 After your time at the sanctuary, you will head to a hotel on the coast to enjoy 3 days of beach-side leisure.
 Right next door to a national park, you will be free to explore the incredible jungle or simply lounge on the beach.
 Choose from a number of recreational activities offered in the area, including but not limited to jungle canopy tours, guided jungle wildlife walks, zip-lining, river rafting, parasailing, sunset sailing, or boating.
 This will be the Costa Rican vacation of your dreams!

 We will fly into San Jose, where we will be picked up from the airport and transported to the rescue center.
-We will spend 2 weeks volunteering at the center and 3 additional days lounging at the nearby beaches and national park.
+We will spend the week volunteering at the center and 3 additional days lounging at the nearby beaches and national park.
 During this time, you are free to tour the national park, book river rafting, zip-lining, birding, or parasailing tours, or take a whale and dolphin-watching boat tour.
 We will then be transported to the San Jose airport for our return flight home.

 Typical daily duties include food preparation and distributing food and water to the animals who reside in the sanctuary,cleaning enclosures, providing enrichment to improve the quality of life of the animals at the center, and foraging for wild foods.
 We may participate in other projects going on at the center as well.
 If you have a specialized background or experience, you may be able to help out in other ways.
 We will gain invaluable experience and learn what it’s like to work in a wildlife rescue and sanctuary setting, and will be contributing directly to improving the quality of life for the animals there.